nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Management software is expensive and complex, training employees to use it is time-consuming.
 CCA Manager aims to solve these problems by offering an all-in-one solution focused on simplicity and efficiency.
 Our use of industry standard csv format ensures compatibility with leading industry tools.
 Shorthand Commands and Relative Time allow advanced users to enter up to 70% more commands per minute.
+The import command allows users to migrate existing data quickly and get started in no time.

 [Return to top](#CCA-manager-developer-guide)
 ## 5. User Stories